 Consider the following when you set up international domains:

-- To use international domains, you must be on the Shopify plan, Advanced Shopify plan, or Shopify Plus plan.
+- To use international domains, you must be on the Basic plan, Shopify plan, Advanced Shopify plan, or Shopify Plus plan.

 - To create international domains for your store, you need to add a domain for every country or region where you want to offer a localized shopping experience.